Pinky-Cat/pinky-cat.github.io/README.md

 # Pinky Cat's Website
-In active development.
-Host my writings, link indexes, and internet research.
+A website to host my writings, indexes, and media research.

 ## Building
-Not meant for others, but as a guide for myself to commit.
+A guide for myself to commit.

 1. Do changes.
 2. Build with Jeykll.